Gen Z Shopping Trends and Habits for Retailers

 Gen Z is often painted as a purely digital generation, but the reality is far more nuanced.
 They embrace tradition while demanding innovation, value authenticity while remaining budget-conscious, and balance personal wellness with community connection.
 For consumer insights professionals, the challenge is not just to understand these dichotomies, but to translate them into strategies that create meaningful connections.

-If you’re looking to unlock new insights into your most important consumers, check out Landscapes.
-It’s now faster, easier, and more cost-effective than ever before.
+If you’re looking to unlock new insights into your most important consumers, check out Landscapes, our category insights solution that makes research faster, easier, and more cost-effective than ever before

 Let's chat